I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Common name: Eastern Redbud.(ours is the "Forest Pansy" - which has dark red leaves)

 Height: 20 to 30 feet and Spread: 25 to 35 feet

 Bloom Time: Spring with showy, rosy pink blooms all over branches

 Sun: Full sun to part shade with medium water requirements, low maintenance (I LOVE that !), attracts hummingbirds (love that too)

 ...tolerant to the Black Walnut.

 Yes, that 80 foot Black Walnut behind our garden in our neighbour's yard.

-CHOOSING A TREE is not just a personal thing, so do your research !
+CHOOSING A TREE is more than just a personal thing, so do your research !

 The photos below show what this lovely tree should look like....